 A World Heritage Site is defined as “a place (such as a building, city, complex, desert, forest, island, lake, monument, or mountain) that is listed by the United Nations Educational, Scientific and Cultural Organization (UNESCO) as being of special cultural or physical significance.“

-Within the British Isles, sites as diverse as Stonehenge and Avebury, Blaenavon Industrial Landscape, the Giant’s Causeway and Causeway Coast, and the City of Edinburgh help to make up the UK’s heritage.
+Within the British Isles, sites as diverse as Stonehenge and Avebury, Hadrian’s Wall, the Giant’s Causeway and Causeway Coast and Jodrell Bank help to make up the UK’s heritage.
 Their position on the World Heritage List ensures that they will remain a part of our global heritage for generations to come.

 For more information see the UK National Commission for UNESCO Website